penguinpowernz/hugo-blog/content/post/too-many-disks.md

 sr0                    11:0    1  1024M  0 rom
 ```

-However, I can't see the model names of the disks in there.
 You can read this stuff out of the `/sys/block` folder structure.
 So I made a small ruby script to do that for me:

 ```ruby
 #!/usr/bin/env ruby